 Another important consideration of VKA in CKD is the risk of enhanced vascular calcification (44).
 Vascular calcification is inhibited by Matrix Gla Protein (MGP), a protein that also requires vitamin K dependent carboxylation to interact with calcium similarly to the vitamin K dependent coagulation factors.
 Uncarboxylated MGP may further enhance vascular calcification, a specific concern in CKD patients who have the burden of excess calcium and phosphate body deposition (45).

 CKD patients who receive OAT are susceptible to anticoagulant-related nephropathy, which manifests as AKI secondary to glomerular hemorrhage and renal tubular obstruction as a consequence of excessive anticoagulation (46).
-Notably, in patients treated with warfarin, biopsy-proven anticoagulant-related nephropathy occurred twice as frequently in those with CKD (47).
+Notably, in AF patients treated with warfarin, biopsy-proven anticoagulant-related nephropathy occurred twice as frequently in those with CKD compared to patients without underlying renal disease (47).

 Direct oral anticoagulants